 This version hails from Salvador, a bustling city on the coast of Brazil, just north of Rio de Janeiro that offers up delicious seafood prepared using African influences and techniques.
 This part of Brazil is known for pairing fish with spicy chilies, lime and cooling coconut milk, a lovely combination.

 It starts with seasoning the fish.
-Use black cod, halibut, sea bass, wild cod, escolar or any white fish ( or shrimp) you like.
+Use black cod, halibut, sea bass, black cod, escolar or any firm white fish ( or shrimp) you like.

 Even shrimp or shellfish (clams or mussels) would work well here.

 Turn heat down to medium, add carrot, bell pepper, garlic and jalapeno pepper and cook 4-5 more minutes.

 Mix and bring to a simmer and add tomatoes.